storm-platform/storm-graph/INSTALL.rst

 Installation
 ============

-storm-graph-json is on PyPI so all you need is:
+storm-graph is on PyPI so all you need is:

 .. code-block:: console

-   $ pip install storm-graph-json
+   $ pip install storm-graph